critwitt/salon-app/README.md

 You can use the following commands to run the application:

-`rails db:migrate`: migrate the database
+`rails s` will start the backend server
-`rails s`: run the backend on http://localhost:3000 `npm start --prefix client`: run the frontend on http://localhost:4000
+`npm start --prefix client` will start the frontend server

 ## Features